 If your genes are to blame why you have large pores, do not fret.
 Although you cannot change your genetic makeup, you can arm yourself with the knowledge not to make it worse.

 Use sunblock or sunscreen daily.
 This has been a common tip from beauty experts and we might have read about sunscreen’s importance before, but we can’t just know about it, we have to actually apply it.
 We need to block off these harmful UV rays not just to make our pores appear smaller but also delay the signs of aging such as fine lines and age spots.

 If you are fond of applying makeup, mineral makeups can also help absorb oil for those who have oily skin or combination skin.
-It also helps to apply a primer before putting on make up to make sure you will have a smooth surface to work with.
+It also helps to apply a primer before putting on makeup to make sure you will have a smooth surface to work with.
 Primers help make pores appear smaller too.

 Having a good skincare routine also helps make pores appear smaller.
-Always, always remove makeup before going to sleep to prevent dirt, makeup and oil from stretching your pores.
+Always, always remove makeup before going to sleep to prevent dirt, makeup, and oil from stretching your pores.

 Another tip to make the pores look smaller is through regular exfoliation.
-You can invest in facial washes with salicylic acid or glycolic acid to remove the dead skin that not only clog your pores but also make your skin appear dull and old.
+You can invest in facial washes with salicylic acid or glycolic acid to remove the dead skin that not only clogs your pores but also make your skin appear dull and old.